-This historic mine has been owned by the Department of Land Transfer Information for a few years now.
+This historic mine has been owned by the Department of Land Transfer Information for almost a decade now.
 There is both Gold and Fluorite, and thus far we have pulled around 300Lbs of fluorite from this mine.

 SAN FRANCISCO MINING DISTRICT

 The San Francisco mining district is in the southern one-third of the San Francisco mountain range approximately 15 miles west of the town of Milford in

 Beaver County.
 The district can be reached by traveling west from Milford on State Highway 21 to the ghost town of Frisco.